22 expert informed metrics for SaaS Head of Finance

 Expert contributor: Lauren Thibodeau

-Total Addressable Market (TAM) is a measure of the revenue opportunity of capturing 100% of the market for a product or service.
+Total Addressable Market (TAM) estimates the full revenue opportunity for a product or service if you captured 100% of the market.

 Weighted ACV (WACV)